Women's Rights. Equality of the Sexes. Sexual freedom. Trafficking and Exploitation.

 What is this powerful 'true genius of women' that seems to have been overlooked by the Feminist Movement?
 How do we, specifically as young women in college, rise to the call of the 'New Feminism' which John Paul II promotes?

-Please join us at our 6th Annual Genuine Feminine Conference as we hear invited speakers address these questions, and discuss together how we as women as can help create a New Feminism to heal our world today.
+Please join us at our 6th Annual Genuine Feminine Conference as we hear invited speakers address these questions, and discuss together how we, as women, can help create a New Feminism to heal our world today.

 "The war of the sexes was on.
 Those who fell into the traps of feminism wanted to become like men in all things …They became blind to the fact that men and women, though equal in ontological dignity, were made different by God's choice: Male and female he made them.
 Different and complementary."